avs20/DWmongoDB/readme.md

 ####<a name="hnm"/>1.
 Introduction and Motivation

 I chose the Mumbai area as I am residing here for the past 3 years and wanted to explore the city.
-Also I wanted to look at the data quality as not many of colleagues have heard of Open Street Maps and not many people here are educated that we can update the maps and improve the data quality (My personal perception before starting this project).
+Also I wanted to look at the data quality as not many of my colleagues have heard of Open Street Maps and not many people here are educated that we can update the maps and improve the data quality (My personal perception before starting this project).

 The Structure of the code is as follows.

-[audit.py]() | This contains the auditing functions of finding the inconsistent or incorrect data and updating it according to norms.
+[audit.py]() | This contains the auditing functions like finding the inconsistent or incorrect data and updating it according to norms.

 [data.py]() | It is used to parse the __OSM__ file and use the **audit.py** to correct the data found and then write the data to a json file.